DiarmuidSheeran/yugioh-calculator/README.md

 * A disabled input field is used to display the users current life points.
 * An initial value of 8000 is displayed on the screen.
 * The buttons labeled with numbers allow the user to add the corresponding number to the life point screen.
-* The buttons labeled with "+" and "-" allow the user to add a operand to the life point screen.
+* The buttons labeled with "+" and "-" allow the user to add an operand to the life point screen.
 * The button labeled with "=" allow the user  to add or subtract the current value of the input field from the total.
 * The "Undo" button deletes the last value on the screen to remove typos.
 * The "Reset" button sets the life point total back to the starting value of 8000.